 We will now look at the Horner XL4 numbering system and addressing.
-Data is stored into different memory type locations called registers.
+Data is stored in different memory-type locations called registers.
 The registers can be either bits or words (16bit).
-Multiple registers can be used together to store a 32 bit value.
+Multiple registers can be used together to store a 32-bit value.
 (Double word) This all in one controller has several additional registers to handle some of the HMI communication.
 Let’s look at all of the areas in the controller.

 To better understand data types in the PLC you can get the free Understanding PLC Numbering Systems guide by subscribing to this site at the end of the post.

 What Everybody Ought to Know about PLC Numbering Systems